Saurav-K-Shastri/D-GEC/.ipynb_checkpoints/README-checkpoint.md

 ### Demo
 The Jupyter Notebook "Fast_DGEC_vs_PnP_Demo_Notebook.ipynb" contains demo of the multicoil fastMRI image reconstruction using the D-GEC algorithm.
 This demo compares the performance of D-GEC and PnP-PDS.

-The Jupyter Notebook "Example_DGEC_behavior.ipynb" contains an example of D-GEC behavior in multicoil MRI with a 2D line mask.
+The Jupyter Notebook "Example_DGEC_behavior_Notebook.ipynb" contains an example of D-GEC behavior in multicoil MRI with a 2D line mask.

 ### Dependencies